Master-Console/masterterm-utilities/zopfli/README.txt

 It was first released in February 2013 by Google as a free software programming library under the Apache License, Version 2.0.

 Why it is helpful?
 It is designed to produce the likely smallest compressed output for any archive it supports.
-Other than that, its provides its own image optimizer for PNG(Portable Network Graphics).
+Other than that, it provides its own image optimizer for PNG(Portable Network Graphics).
 Since it is a lossless transformation, a PNG file that is recompressed with
 Zopfli still retains all the pixels as expected.
 It can make images on the web load faster without a new image format, but the opportunities for optimization within PNG are limited.
 However, This library can only compress, not decompress.
 Existing zlib or deflate